gamblevore/speedie/Documentation/Perry.md

 You'll see that it looks simple.
 But underneath that simplicity, is a huge amount of features carefully hidden.

 ## Perry Features
-* File List auto-discovers your project files.
+* File-List auto-discovers your project files.
 * Anti-Clutter interface
-* Errors List lets you jump to error-locations.
+* Error-List lets you jump to error-locations.
 * Batch-Find
 * Remembers your last projects used, and what files you were last editing.
 * Multi-Project, Tabbed Interface.
 * Syntax Coloring
 * Auto-Complete
-* Build and Run programs
+* Build and Run programs (can build multiple projects at once)
 * Awesome quick file-finding feature.
 * Inbuilt todo list
 * Text editor is pretty good.
 I like it about as much as BBEdit.